 A Maryland eviction notice form for lease violations is a written document that states a tenant has 30 days to vacate the premises.
 There are other notice forms for other possible grounds for eviction in Maryland.

-A tenant can be evicted in Maryland if they do not uphold their responsibilities under the terms of a written lease/rental agreement.
+A tenant can be evicted in Maryland if they do not uphold their responsibilities under the terms of a written lease or rental agreement.

 Maryland landlords are not required to allow tenants to correct a lease violation in these instances, but they must provide tenants with a 30-Day Notice to Quit, giving the tenant 30 days to move out of the rental unit.

-Landlords are only required to give tenants 14 days’ written notice if they are involved in activity that could endanger/cause serious harm to themselves, other tenants, the landlord, or the landlord’s property.
+Landlords are only required to give tenants 14 days’ written notice if they are involved in activity that could endanger or cause serious harm to themselves, other tenants, the landlord, or the landlord’s property.

 Get the downloadable 14/30-Day Eviction Notice for Noncompliance form template below (.pdf direct link).